mickours/oar-cloud/Milestones/M1/README.md

 Stop this service using `service cgroup-lite stop` solve the problem for OAR but puts LXC down.

-'TODO': find a trick to make OAR and LXC working together (maybe using different cgroup mount points) .
+I find a trick to make OAR and LXC working together: I disable the cpuset feature of OAR.
+In the /etc/oar/oar.conf (there is a copy in the M1 folder) I have comment CPUSET_PATH and set to yes OARSUB_FORCE_JOB_KEY as it is provided in the CPUSET_PATH comment.

+Thus, I could run an LXC container inside a job.
+The container was vanished when the job has been killed.

+#Questions
+* Is the OAR cpuset mandatory, even if the LXC manage it?